EmilAvramov/django-defense-project/README.md

    pip install -r requirements.txt
    ```
 4. Create an .env file in src/django_defense_project and add the necessary PostgreSQL details according to the 6 parameter names in settings.py.
-   This allows the app to connect to a local databse.
+   This allows the app to connect to a local database.
 Format for .env is below:
    ```
    SECRET_KEY=(can be anything)
    DB_NAME=